19balazs86/PlayingWithDapr/README.md

 #### `ActorService`

-- A simple project featuring a [CounterActor](ActorService/CounterFeature/CounterActor.cs ) example to explore the Dapr Actors framework
+- A simple project with a [CounterActor](ActorService/CounterFeature/CounterActor.cs ) to explore Dapr Actor framework

 ## Resources